uttamchoudhary/ng-custom-select/README.md

 Settings interface
 ```
 interface Settings {
-    output?: string; //what you want in output, 'value' or 'index' of selected item.
-Field is optional and Default is 'index'
+    output?: string;  //Optional | Default is 'index' | Type that you want in output, 'value' or 'index' of selected item.
-    isDatalist?: boolean; //true if you want dropdown to be act as Datalist.
-Field is optional and Default is false
+    isDatalist?: boolean;  //Optional | Default is false | true if you want dropdown to be act as Datalist.
-    caretClass?: string; //CSS class for your Caret icon, it can be a sprite class or glyphicon or font icon class.
-This is also optional and Default icon applies in that case.
+    caretClass?: string;  //Optional | Default is 'icon' | CSS class for your Caret icon, it can be a sprite class or glyphicon or font icon class.
 }
 ```

 It takes three inputs and emits change event to parent component.

 Inputs:
 ```
 options: Array<any>; //Required | "Array of numbers or string, these values will be displayed as options in dropdown list";